cjjmccray/geeknote_update/README.md

 - grab the shell script 'geeknote_update.sh' from here and save locally
 - edit it to set the MACHINEID and NOTEBOOK parameters as you wish
-- then copy to the daily cron folder: cp geeknote_update.sh /etc/cron.daily Now each day at around 4.40am you should get this Evernote updated using gnsync.
+- then copy to the daily cron folder: cp geeknote_update.sh /etc/cron.daily
+- finaly: md ~/geeknote
+Then each day at around 4.40am the script should update Evernote using gnsync.